Advanced Use Cases

 runWorker();

-Under the hood, WebWorkerMLCEngine does not actual doing any computation, but instead serves as a proxy to translate all calls into messages and send to the WebWorkerMLCEngineHandler to process.
-The worker thread will receive these messages and process the actual computation using a hidden engine, and return the result back to the main thread using messages.
+Under the hood, WebWorkerMLCEngine does not perform any computation.
+It translates all calls into messages and sends them to the WebWorkerMLCEngineHandler for processing.
+The worker thread receives these messages and processes the actual computation using a hidden engine, and returns the result to the main thread using messages.

 Service Workers

-WebLLM also support offloading the computation in Service Workers to avoid reloading the model between page refreshes and optimize your application’s offline experience.
+WebLLM also supports offloading computation using Service Workers.
+This allows you to avoid reloading the model between page refreshes and optimize your application’s offline experience.

-(Note, Service Worker’s life cycle is managed by the browser and can be killed any time without notifying the webapp.
-WebLLM’s ServiceWorkerMLCEngine will try to keep the service worker thread alive by periodically sending heartbeat events, but the script could still be killed any time by Chrome and your application should include proper error handling.
-Check keepAliveMs and missedHeatbeat in ServiceWorkerMLCEngine for more details.)
+(Note, the lifecycle of a Service Worker is managed by the browser and can be killed any time without notifying the web application.
+WebLLM’s ServiceWorkerMLCEngine attempts to keep the service worker thread alive by periodically sending heartbeat events.
+However, the script could still be killed at any time by Chrome, and your application should include proper error handling.
+Check keepAliveMs and missedHeartbeat in ServiceWorkerMLCEngine for more details.)

-In the worker script, import and instantiate ServiceWorkerMLCEngineHandler, which handles the communications with page scripts and processes incoming requests.
+In the worker script, import and instantiate ServiceWorkerMLCEngineHandler, which handles communication with page scripts and processes incoming requests.

 // sw.ts